goyamamoto/effetune/docs/plugins/eq.md

 - Real-time transfer function calculation
 - Calibrated frequency and gain grid
 - Accurate numerical readouts for all parameters

+## Band Pass Filter

+A precision band-pass filter that combines high-pass and low-pass filters to allow only frequencies in a specific range to pass through.
+Based on Linkwitz-Riley filter design for optimal phase response and transparent sound quality.

+### Listening Enhancement Guide
+- Focus on Vocal Range:
+  - Set HPF between 100-300Hz and LPF between 4-8kHz to emphasize vocal clarity
+  - Use moderate slopes (-24dB/oct) for natural sound
+  - Helps vocals stand out in complex mixes
+- Create Special Effects:
+  - Set narrow frequency ranges for telephone, radio, or megaphone effects
+  - Use steeper slopes (-36dB/oct or higher) for more dramatic filtering
+  - Experiment with different frequency ranges for creative sounds
+- Clean Up Specific Frequency Ranges:
+  - Target problematic frequencies with precise control
+  - Use different slopes for high-pass and low-pass sections as needed
+  - Perfect for removing both rumble and high-frequency noise simultaneously

+### Parameters
+- **HPF Frequency (Hz)** - Controls where low frequencies are filtered out (1Hz to 40000Hz)
+  - Lower values: Only the very lowest frequencies are removed
+  - Higher values: More low frequencies are removed
+  - Adjust based on the specific low-frequency content you want to eliminate
+- **HPF Slope** - Controls how aggressively frequencies below the cutoff are reduced
+  - Off: No filtering applied
+  - -12dB/oct: Gentle filtering (LR2 - 2nd order Linkwitz-Riley)
+  - -24dB/oct: Standard filtering (LR4 - 4th order Linkwitz-Riley)
+  - -36dB/oct: Stronger filtering (LR6 - 6th order Linkwitz-Riley)
+  - -48dB/oct: Very strong filtering (LR8 - 8th order Linkwitz-Riley)
+- **LPF Frequency (Hz)** - Controls where high frequencies are filtered out (1Hz to 40000Hz)
+  - Lower values: More high frequencies are removed
+  - Higher values: Only the very highest frequencies are removed
+  - Adjust based on the specific high-frequency content you want to eliminate
+- **LPF Slope** - Controls how aggressively frequencies above the cutoff are reduced
+  - Off: No filtering applied
+  - -12dB/oct: Gentle filtering (LR2 - 2nd order Linkwitz-Riley)
+  - -24dB/oct: Standard filtering (LR4 - 4th order Linkwitz-Riley)
+  - -36dB/oct: Stronger filtering (LR6 - 6th order Linkwitz-Riley)
+  - -48dB/oct: Very strong filtering (LR8 - 8th order Linkwitz-Riley)

+### Visual Display
+- Real-time frequency response graph with logarithmic frequency scale
+- Clear visualization of both filter slopes and cutoff points
+- Interactive controls for precise adjustment
+- Frequency grid with markers at key reference points

 ## Hi Pass Filter